Sebastrion/awesome-unofficial-pc-ports/README.md

 - ⭐https://github.com/RadzPrower/Zelda-3-Launcher -User friendly installer with GUI.
 You can also easily install Mods, Texture Packs etc.

-- https://github.com/snesrev/zelda3 -Decompilation of Zelda A Link to the Past
+- https://github.com/snesrev/zelda3 -Decompilation of Zelda A Link to the Past.

+# PlayStation Games
+### Jak and Daxter
+https://github.com/open-goal/jak-project#required-software -User friendly installer with GUI.
+- ⭐You can also easily install Mods, Texture Packs etc.